demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-memdump
 ***
-Perform a memory dump operation on the remote machine
+Performs a memory dump operation on the remote machine.

 #### Base Command